cnyvfang/CORUN-Colabator/README.md

 - **Duplicate Removed URHI** can be downloaded from [Google Drive](https://drive.google.com/file/d/1B29LsNhBWoRHDk2R_cc5nNqcn7c87sg-/view?usp=sharing)
 - **RIDCP500** can be downloaded from [RIDCP's Repo](https://github.com/RQ-Wu/RIDCP_dehazing)

+We provide two types of dataset loading functions for model training: one loads **clean images and corresponding depth maps to generate hazy images** using the RIDCP Data Generation Pipeline, and the other **directly loads paired clean and degraded images**.
+You can choose the appropriate method based on your dataset and task.

+**For the haze generation method**, we support reading the RIDCP500 dataset (where depth maps are stored as .npy files) as well as the OTS/ITS datasets (where depth maps are stored as .mat files).
+If your dataset contains paired clean images and depth maps, you can also use your own dataset.
+If you want to use this method but your dataset does not include depth maps, you can generate corresponding depth maps for your dataset using methods such as RA-Depth.
+**For the paired degraded-clean method**, you can use any paired degraded-clean image pairs for training and testing.

 ### Init Conda Environment and Clone Repo
 ```bash
 git clone https://github.com/cnyvfang/CORUN-Colabator.git